sjaluser/tfcta/ex_01_ec2/README.md

 The instances will be in different Availability Zones (AZs)
-- Tip:  In AWS you assign an AZ based on the subnet   (hint: subnet data source)
+- Tip:  In AWS you assign an AZ based on the subnet   (hint: aws_subnet data source)
+- To get an idea of what is in the aws_subnet - use output
 - What do you think will happen when you do "terraform plan"?
 Make a guess and then verify it

 ## More advanced options